durbanlegend/thag_rs/README.md

 ...
 */
 ```
 at the start of the script, as you will see done in most of the demos.
 To assist with this, after each successful Cargo search `rs-script `will generate and print a basic toml block with the crate name and version under a `[dependencies]` header, for you to copy and paste if you want to.
 It does not print a combined block, so it's up to you to merge all the dependencies into the same toml block.
-All dependencies can typically go under the single `[dependencies]` header in the toml block, but you should be able to add other Cargo-compliant dependencies sections if you choose to do so.
+All dependencies can typically go under the single `[dependencies]` header in the toml block, but thanks to `cargo_toml` you can add other Cargo-compliant dependencies sections if you choose to do so.

 `rs-script` aims to be as comprehensive as possible without sacrificing speed and simplicity.
 It uses timestamps to rerun compiled scripts without unnecessary rebuilding, although you can override this behaviour.
 For example, a precompiled script will calculate the 35,661-digit factorial of 10,000 in under half a second on my M1 MacBook Air.